ACACIA: a new method to produce on-the-fly merger trees in the RAMSES code: Merger Trees: Basic Principles

-Descendant candidates for any progenitor are identified by tracing particles of that progenitor across snapshots.
-Naturally, those particles may end up in multiple clumps, giving multiple descendant candidates for a progenitor.
+Linking a progenitor to a descendant means checking how many particles of the progenitor halo or sub-halo end up in the descendant halo or sub-halo.
+Naturally, these tracer particles may end up in multiple clumps, giving multiple descendant candidates for a progenitor.
 In such cases, the most promising descendant candidate will be called the \emph{main descendant}.
-To find a main progenitor and a main descendant, usually some merit function $\mathcal{M}$ is defined, which is to be maximised or minimised, depending on its definition.
-An overview of what merit functions were chosen in other merger tree algorithms is given in Table 1 in \cite{SUSSING_COMPARISON}.
-The merit function used in this implementation is given in equation \ref{eq:merit}.
+To find a main progenitor and a main descendant, a merit function $\mathcal{M}$ has to be defined, which is to be maximised or minimised, depending on its definition.
+An overview of the merit functions that are used in other merger tree algorithms is given in Table~1 of \cite{SUSSING_COMPARISON}.
+The merit function used in our implementation is given in Equation~\ref{eq:merit}.